In this story I share my experience with a transgender friend and how I feel she was helped in knowing of Meher Baba.

 She had attended Wayne State University where she had studied anthropology.
 In her studies, she had found evidence of third sex gender roles and shamans.
 Somewhere along the way, Sabina had traveled to Eugene, Oregon to meet and study with biologist Dr. Raymond Peat.

-Sabina’s journey was to express herself, her essence, carrying placards along the Venice, California boardwalk, making collage art and flyers, attending transsexual support groups, shopping in thrift stores and finding friends.
+Sabina’s journey was to express herself, her essence, carrying placards along the Venice, California boardwalk, making collage art and flyers, attending transgender support groups, shopping in thrift stores and finding friends.

 On her bicycle, Sabina often road into West Los Angeles, exploring the university area.